 Background

-- SQL.js has been around since 2014 — initially cross-compiling SQLite to JavaScript, then WASM (WebAssembly) when browsers started supporting it.
+- SQL.js has been around since 2014 — initially cross-compiling SQLite to JavaScript, then Wasm (WebAssembly) when browsers started supporting it.
 By itself, SQL.js only supports in-memory databases, and does not support persistence other than importing or exporting the entire database file at a time.

 - Later in 2021, the absurd-sql project did the same, but using a couple of new techniques to achieve much faster performance — even surpassing direct IndexedDB performance for some query patterns.
 The accompanying blog post has a lot of details on the complexities of the implementation.
 While it was a great showcase of what can be done, it was never maintained as a project to be used in production.
 The wa-sqlite project built further on some of these ideas.

-- Towards the end of 2022, the official SQLite project released their own beta WASM build.
+- Towards the end of 2022, the official SQLite project released their own beta Wasm build.

 Concurrency in SQLite